bge-barcoding/BGEE/README.md

 ```

 # Cluster configuration using profiles/slurm/config.yaml #
 - See `profiles/slurm/config.yaml` below for SLURM cluster submission parameters.
-You will need to change `slurm_parition` to a suitable parition on your cluster.
+You will need to change `slurm_parition` to a suitable parition for your cluster.
 ```
 # profiles/slurm/config.yaml
 executor: slurm